Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Conclusion

 \section{Conclusion}

-In this paper, we introduce an altitude-adaptive visual place recognition (VPR) framework for airborne platforms.
-We exploit frequency-domain processing to capture scale-dependent density variations in ground textures caused by altitude changes.
-We reformulate the continuous relative altitude estimation problem as a discrete classification task by dividing flight altitudes into intervals, which yields robust altitude estimations and facilitates seamless integration with the downstream VPR pipeline.
-Furthermore, we propose an altitude-guided image cropping mechanism that normalizes variable-scale queries to a fixed-scale primitive map, aligning the spatial scale prior to feature extraction.
-Extensive experiments across synthetic and real-world UAV flight datasets demonstrate that the proposed method effectively mitigates scale mismatch and achieves high localization accuracy using exclusively visual inputs.
-To the best of our knowledge, we did not identify prior work that jointly studies single-image, vision-only relative-altitude estimation from nadir-view UAV imagery and uses the estimate as an explicit scale prior for altitude-adaptive aerial visual place recognition, while training the altitude estimator without target-domain real flight images.
+In this paper, we propose an altitude-adaptive visual place recognition (VPR) framework for UAV-to-map geo-localization using georeferenced map imagery.
+We use frequency-domain processing to represent scale-dependent density variations caused by altitude changes and reformulate continuous relative-altitude estimation as classification over fixed intervals.
+The estimated altitude guides image cropping to normalize variable-scale queries to a fixed-scale primitive map.
+A quality-adaptive margin classifier combines embedding norm and image sharpness during representation learning, while weighted coordinate estimation aggregates the top-ranked retrieved candidates for coordinate refinement.
+Experiments across synthetic and real-flight UAV datasets show that altitude adaptation improves average R@1 and R@5 by 41.50 and 56.83 percentage points, respectively, over the same VPR pipeline without altitude normalization.
+Weighted coordinate estimation also increases the reported 100\,m localization success rate on all four evaluated datasets.
+The timed main retrieval pipeline runs at 13.3 FPS on the evaluation workstation, excluding the optional WCE post-processing stage.
+These results support the use of single-image relative-altitude estimation as an explicit scale prior for altitude-adaptive aerial visual place recognition without target-domain real-flight images for training the altitude estimator.

+\begin{IEEEbiography}[{ }] {\bf Xingyu Shao} received the B.E. degree in remote sensing science and technology from the School of Instrumentation and Optoelectronic Engineering, Beihang University, Beijing, China, in 2021.
+She is currently working toward the Ph.D. degree in instrumentation science and technology with the Department of Precision Instrument, Tsinghua University, Beijing, China.
+Her current research interests include visual place recognition and aerial image matching. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {\bf Mengfan He} received the B.E. degree in measurement and control technology and instrumentation from the Department of Precision Instrument, Tsinghua University, Beijing, China, in 2021, where he is currently working toward the Ph.D. degree.
+His research interests include image matching and visual place recognition. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {\bf Liangzheng Sun} received the B.E. degree in electrical engineering and automation from Chengdu University, Chengdu, China.
+He is currently working toward the Ph.D. degree in instrument science and technology with Beijing Information Science and Technology University, Beijing, China.
+His research interests include visual place recognition and cross-modal matching algorithms. \end{IEEEbiography}